 What is Bikejor?

 Bikejor is for the more adventurous, or for those who like life at a faster pace!
 This involves attaching the dog to the front of your bicycle and pedalling as fast as you can to keep up!
-Many people like to give bikejor a try when they and their dogs are used to canicross.
+Many people like to give bikejor a try when they and their dogs are used to canicross and have mastered directions and commands.
 Again, it is lots of fun!

 What is Scooter?

 For those who enjoy an even more thrilling adventure Scooter is the place to be.
 This involve a special scooter designed for dogs, where your dog(s) are attached to the front of the scooter.
 Your dog pulls infront whilst you kick through and work on keeping your balance!
 Helmets are compulsary with full face helmets and body armour recommended.

 All these sports create a very special bond between you and your dog, as you both need to trust each other and work as a team.

 There are canicross specific events that take place all over the country and abroad; as well as human running events who accept canicross entries.
 If racing sounds too scary at the moment, then social/training runs are set up by most Canicross clubs.